dh-wogem/dh-wogem.github.io/_posts/2019-04-05-disability.md

 include: false
 ---

-Tassie Gniady will host the third DH-WOGEM conversation on April 5th on physical and mental disability, via this Zoom link: https://stanford.zoom.us/j/593641556.
+Tassie Gniady will host the third DH-WOGEM conversation on April 5th (12-1:30 Eastern, 9-10:30 Pacific) on physical and mental disability, via this Zoom link: https://stanford.zoom.us/j/593641556.

 <!-- Read more -->